Email and fax are being eliminated for security reasons.

 You can avoid potential problems by electing limited HRA coverage for yourself, your spouse, and/or a dependent as needed.
 Just complete and submit a Limited HRA Coverage Election form.
 The form, which contains more details, is available online.
 Log in and click Resources.

-Does your HRA provide full coverage only after you have separated from service or retired?
-If so, and you leave employment and are later rehired by the employer who set up your HRA, your HRA coverage will once again be subject to the same in-service limitations that applied before separated or retired.
+If you leave employment with a post-separation (retiree-only) HRA and are later rehired by the employer who set up your HRA, your HRA coverage will once again be subject to the same in-service limitations that applied before separated or retired.
 Depending on your HRA plan design, you may or may not be eligible to file claims for certain types of expenses incurred during re-employment.
 However, you may still file claims for qualified medical expenses incurred prior to re-employment while your HRA was fully claims eligible.
 Your HRA may once again provide full coverage after your re-employment ends.

 You can keep filing claims while on military leave.